Guidelines, Criteria and Application Form

 Guidelines for applicants

-You should note that ICOM UK anticipates that a total of £5,000 will be available for all bursaries in any one year and that it will make awards on a ‘first come first served’ basis until allocated funds are exhausted.
+You should note that ICOM UK anticipates a maximum of £5,000 will be available for all bursaries in any one calendar year and that it will make awards on a ‘first come first served’ basis until allocated funds are exhausted.
 Consequently, applicants are urged to plan well in advance and to submit grant applications as early as possible.

 In assessing the applications, special consideration will be given to members who have not previously attended ICOM meetings and to the benefit to the ICOM UK membership and wider museum community.
-The norm is for one award only to be made per international meeting, outside of full ICOM Triennial conferences.
 ICOM UK reserves the right of discretion on this point.

 Deadlines for applications

-Applications to the ICOM UK Travel Bursary will be considered four times a year.
-Completed application forms must be received by one of the following dates.
+Applications to the ICOM UK Bursar Fund will be considered four times a year.
+Completed application forms must be received by one of the following dates:

 Applications should be sent to meet the deadline which falls at least 3 months prior to the date of the conference/meeting.
 For example, if you are applying to attend a meeting in November, you must submit your application before 31st May.